MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_AADDS.md

 #### Task 3: Test FSLogix-based profiles with Azure Virtual Desktop

-1. Within the Remote Desktop session to **az140-cl-vm11a**, switch to the Remote Desktop client.
+1. Within the Bastion session to **az140-cl-vm11a**, switch to the Remote Desktop client.
-1. Within the Remote Desktop session to **az140-cl-vm11a**, in the **Remote Desktop** client window, in the list of applications, double-click **Command Prompt**, when prompted, provide the password, and verify that it launches a **Command Prompt** window.
+1. Within the Bastion session to **az140-cl-vm11a**, in the **Remote Desktop** client window, in the list of applications, double-click **Command Prompt**, when prompted, provide the password, and verify that it launches a **Command Prompt** window.

    > **Note**: Initially, it might take a few minutes for the application to start, but subsequently, the application startup should be much faster.

 1. In the upper left corner of the **Command Prompt** window, right-click the **Command Prompt** icon and, in the drop-down menu, select **Properties**.
 1. In the **Command Prompt Properties** dialog box, select the **Font** tab, modify the size and font settings, and select **OK**.
 1. From the **Command Prompt** window, type **logoff** and press the **Enter** key to sign out from the Remote Desktop session.
-1. Within the Remote Desktop session to **az140-cl-vm11a**, in the **Remote Desktop** client window, in the list of applications, double-click **SessionDesktop** and verify that it launches a Remote Desktop session.
+1. Within the Bastion session to **az140-cl-vm11a**, in the **Remote Desktop** client window, in the list of applications, double-click **SessionDesktop** and verify that it launches a Remote Desktop session.
 1. Within the **SessionDesktop** session, right-click **Start**, in the right-click menu, select **Run**, in the **Run** dialog box, in the **Open** text box, type **cmd** and select **OK** to launch a **Command Prompt** window:
 1. Verify that the **Command Prompt** window properties match those you set earlier in this task.
 1. Within the **SessionDesktop** session, minimize all windows, right-click the desktop, in the right-click menu, select **New** and, in the cascading menu, select **Shortcut**.
 1. On the **What item would you like to create a shortcut for?** page of the **Create Shortcut** wizard, in the **Type the location of the item** text box, type **Notepad** and select **Next**.
 1. On the **What would you like to name the shortcut** page of the **Create Shortcut** wizard, in the **Type a name for this shortcut** text box, type **Notepad** and select **Finish**.
 1. Within the **SessionDesktop** session, right-click **Start**, in the right-click menu, select **Shut down or sign out** and then, in the cascading menu, select **Sign out**.
-1. Back in the Remote Desktop session to **az140-cl-vm11a**, in the **Remote Desktop** client window, in the list of applications, and double-click **SessionDesktop** to start a new Remote Desktop session.
+1. Back in the Bastion session to **az140-cl-vm11a**, in the **Remote Desktop** client window, in the list of applications, and double-click **SessionDesktop** to start a new Remote Desktop session.
 1. Within the **SessionDesktop** session, verify that the **Notepad** shortcut appears on the desktop.
 1. Within the **SessionDesktop** session, right-click **Start**, in the right-click menu, select **Shut down or sign out** and then, in the cascading menu, select **Sign out**.
-1. Switch to the Remote Desktop session to **az140-cl-vm11a**, switch to the Microsoft Edge window displaying the Azure portal.
+1. Switch to the Bastion session to **az140-cl-vm11a**, switch to the Microsoft Edge window displaying the Azure portal.
 1. In the Microsoft Edge window displaying the Azure portal, navigate back to the **Storage accounts** blade and select the entry representing the storage account you created in the prevous exercise.
 1. On the storage account blade, in the **File services** section, select **File shares** and then, in the list of file shares, select **az140-22a-profiles**.
 1. On the **az140-22a-profiles** blade, verify that its content includes a folder which name consists of a combination of the Security Identifier (SID) of the **ADATUM\\aaduser1** account followed by the **_aaduser1** suffix.